 - Substantial disparity of income between the parents

 In many divorces, child custody and parenting time issues are the most heated and emotional topics for the parties involved.
 Ballinger Law Firm takes a balanced, calm approach to difficult child custody issues.
-We use negotiation, mediation and litigation to help clients in Charleston, Mount Pleasant, South Carolina, and throughout the Tri-County area and the rest of the low country, to create custody agreements and visitation schedules that provide parents and children with a sense of security and peace.
+We use negotiation, mediation and litigation to help clients in Mount Pleasant and Charleston, South Carolina, and throughout the Tri-County area and the rest of the Lowcountry create custody agreements and visitation schedules that provide parents and children with a sense of security and peace.

 In South Carolina, child custody is generally broken down into two types: